-The above-described lists will be transmitted, as provided by law, to the Board of Revision and Correction of Assessments for confirmation, on the 1st day of September 1886.
+The above-described lists will be transmitted, as provided by law, to the Board of Revision and Correction of Assessments for confirmation, on the 1st day of Septem-Assessment ber, 1886.

 EDWARD GILON, Chairman.
 PATRICK M. HAVERTY, CHAS.
-E. WENDT, VAN BRUGH LIVINGSTON, Board of Assessors.
+E. WENDT, VAN BRUGH LIVINGSTON,

-OFFICE OF THE BOARD OF ASSESSORS, No. 111⁄2 CITY HALL, New YORK, July 31, 1886.
+Office of the Board of Assessors, No. 111⁄2 City Hall, New York, July 31, 1886.